Partnering for Recovery: Aviv Clinics and Koterra Partner to Offer PTSD and TBI Treatment for Veterans

 4. Nutritional training: Nutritional training can be beneficial, especially for those who are unable to swallow well or experience difficulties using their arms/hands to eat.
 Dieticians can also address those concerns and provide recommendations.

-5. Hyperbaric oxygen therapy (HBOT): More than a decade of research illustrates the benefits of using HBOT post stroke.
-HBOT for stroke patients is a therapy process where patients are prescribed time in an oxygen chamber, breathing in 100% oxygen at fluctuating levels.
+5. Hyperbaric oxygen therapy (HBOT): Nearly two decades of research illustrates the benefits of using a specific, unique HBOT protocol post-stroke.
+Aviv’s evidence HBOT protocol for stroke patients includes prescribed time in a pressurized suite, breathing in 100% oxygen at fluctuating levels.
 Researchers have noted significant improvement in stroke patients after treatment with HBOT, even several years after the stroke.

 What Role Does HBOT and Stroke Play in Improving Your Post-Stroke Life?